geocomPP/sdvwR/brief.Rmd

 Chapter overview, including of example dataset used.

+#Components of a Good Map

+Krygier and Wood 2005's checklist

 What makes for a good map and why R is a valuable tool for making them.

 # R and Spatial Data